echilundo/courage-to-question/posts/denouement-2019-music.md

 <figcaption style="text-align: center;">Watchmen (Music from the HBO Series) by Trent Reznor & Atticus Ross</figcaption>

+What could possibly be better than the Watchmen TV show?
+Well, the soundtrack for one!

+Trent Reznor and Atticus Ross made a Faustian bargain and then found a loophole in the contract that allows them to live well beyond the age of 27.
+It is the only explanation I have for them creating consistently great music over the case of 3 decades.

+Remember how everyone went crazy for Daft Punk’s soundtrack for Tron: Legacy?

+This is just as good, if not better.

+**Standout Tracks**

 * NUN WITH A MOTHERF*&*ING GUN
 * I'LL WAIT
 * THE BRICK